ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 ## Contributors

-The OpenSSF Developer BEST Practices Working group thanks Ericsson for their generous intial donation of content to start collaboration on this guide.
+The OpenSSF Developer BEST Practices Working group thanks Ericsson for their generous initial donation of content to start collaboration on this guide.

 - Thomas Nyman, Ericsson
 - Robert Byrne, Ericsson